Individual and Small Group Music Lessons

 If students want to take an exam I prepare them for the Rockschool and Trinity exam syllabuses.
 I also help GCSE students prepare for their performances and help record their compositions.

-Two evenings a week after school I run the ‘Rock School’ where students come to improve their ensemble skills and play in a band.
+Three evenings a week after school I run the ‘Rock School’ where students come to improve their ensemble skills and play in a band.
 Students are encouraged to enjoy whilst they learn, from the basics right up to being able to perform on stage at gigs.

 Andrew Griffiths – Drum Kit and Percussion